aishwarya10397/Melanoma_Assignment_Aishwarya/README.md

 # Melanoma_Assignment_Aishwarya
-Repositry to store project files for a skin cancer detection project Team Members: Aishwarya Avinash_Nikhil, Panchagnula and Shan Salance **In this assignment, you will build a multiclass classification model using a custom convolutional neural network in tensorflow.**
+Repositry to store project files for a skin cancer detection project Team Members: Aishwarya Avinash, Nikhil Panchagnula and Shan Salance **In this assignment, you will build a multiclass classification model using a custom convolutional neural network in tensorflow.**